UtrechtUniversity/yoda-clienttools/README.md

   --check, -c           Check mode: verifies groups exist, and checks if they are empty --verbose, -v         Verbose mode: print additional debug information.
   --dry-run, -d         Dry run mode: show what action would be taken.
+  --continue-failure, -C
+                        Continue if operations to remove collections or data objects return an error code

 The group file is a text file, with one group name (e.g.: research-foo) on each line
 ```